Veronica serpyllifolia L.

 Stems - Multiple from the base, prostrate to ascending, rooting at the nodes, branching, from fibrous roots, to +30cm long (10-15cm tall), antrorse puberulent, herbaceous.

 Inflorescence - Terminal bracteate racemes.
-Pedicels to 2mm long, antrorse puberulent, shorter than the subtending bract.
+Bracts narrower and noticeably smaller than leaves.
+Flower stalks to 2mm long, antrorse puberulent, shorter than the subtending bract.

 Flowers - Corolla zygomorphic, whitish-blue with purple stripes internally, glabrous externally, pubescent internally near the apex of the corolla tube, 4-lobed.
 Corolla tube to .8mm long.
 Lobes rounded, to 3mm long and broad, entire.
 Lower lobe reduced.
 Stamens 2, erect, exserted, alternate and adnate between lateral and central lobes.
 Filaments to 3mm long, clavate, white, glabrous.
 Anthers purple, .3mm long.
 Ovary superior, glandular pubescent, spherical, green, 1.2mm in diameter, 2 locular, many seeded.
 Placentation axile.
-Style 2mm long in flower, glabrous, translucent to purple near the apex.
+Style 2mm long in flower (elongating to 3 mm in fruit), glabrous, translucent to purple near the apex.
 Stigma capitate.
 Sepals 4, green, unequal, persistent, mostly glabrous but with some antrorse cilia on margins, to -3mm long, 2mm broad in flower, sub-acute to rounded at apex.
-Fruit obcordate, to 5mm broad, 4mm long, with some glandular pubescence on margins, with a persistent long style.

 Flowering - April - July, sometimes again in the fall.